Year One Class Page

 Welcome to Year One

-Your child will have left the EYFS curriculum behind in reception, although some goals may be carried on with them as they move into Year 1.
-This will be their first year of the National Curriculum and Mrs Philips and Mrs Hannon work together to ensure that this transition is seamless for the children.
+Your child will have left the EYFS curriculum behind in reception, although some goals may need consolidation as they move through Year 1.
+This will be their first year of the National Curriculum.

 Our School Day